Plains rat: Distribution and habitat

-Figure 2 The five primary extant populations of the plains rat as recognised by the 2012 National Recovery Plan.
+The five primary extant populations of the plains rat as recognised by the 2012 National Recovery Plan.

-The primary extant population of the plains rat can be divided into five broad geographic zones: 1) the Arcoona Tableland, SA; 2) the Southern Lake Eyre region, SA; 3) the Moon Plain region, SA; 4) the Oodnadatta region (including Witjira National Park), SA/NT; and, 5) the Andado Station and Mac Clark Conservation Reserve, NT (Figure 2).
+The primary extant population of the plains rat can be divided into five broad geographic zones: 1) the Arcoona Tableland, SA; 2) the Southern Lake Eyre region, SA; 3) the Moon Plain region, SA; 4) the Oodnadatta region (including Witjira National Park), SA/NT; and, 5) the Andado Station and Mac Clark Conservation Reserve, NT.
 These areas are characterised by access to boulders, small stones and gilgais (depressions and water soaks) and are consistent with the plain rat's primary habitat type of stone-covered plains.

-Historically, the plains rat was widely distributed across a broad range of habitats including river flats, grasslands, sand ridges and lowland shrubs; however, the current assumed distribution of the plains rat is limited to the gibber (stone-covered) plains (Figure 3) in central-northern South-Australia.
+Historically, the plains rat was widely distributed across a broad range of habitats including river flats, grasslands, sand ridges and lowland shrubs; however, the current assumed distribution of the plains rat is limited to the gibber (stone-covered) plains in central-northern South-Australia.
 These areas are characterised by cracking clay, productive depressions and minor drainage lines which support low open scrublands and ephemeral grass or herb lands.
 While an individual's home range is roughly 1.6 hectares, colonies may extend beyond their preferred habitat type in search of drought refuges, essentially increasing their home range.
 These refuges are usually areas of higher shelter and food availability with more productive vegetation types.
 Similarly, during times of high rainfall, populations displaced due to flood inundation may migrate temporarily into surrounding habitat types.

-Figure 3 Gibber country in Diamantina National Park, QLD, Australia.
+Gibber country in Diamantina National Park, QLD, Australia.
 Photography by David Elliott (24/07/2015).

 Physical description

-Figure 4 Plains rat at Mac Clark (Acacia peuce) Conservation Reserve, NT, Australia.
+Plains rat at Mac Clark (Acacia peuce) Conservation Reserve, NT, Australia.
 Photography by Tim Bawden (18/09/2017).

-The plains rat has a stocky build of around 65 grams with long ears and a rounded muzzle and is grey to brown along its back with white or cream lining its underbelly (Figure 4).
+The plains rat has a stocky build of around 65 grams with long ears and a rounded muzzle and is grey to brown along its back with white or cream lining its underbelly.
 Its combined head and body length is usually between 90 and 145 millimetres and its tail is roughly as long as its body.
 During lactation, females can be observed dragging their young as they each latch to one of the four teats located on its underbelly.